b-charles/pigs/ioc/README.md

 var injected *MyInjectedStruct = &MyInjectedStruct{}
 ```
 Here, if `injected` is injected by the container, the field `AllComponents` will contains every components defined with the type or signature `SomeInterface`.
 The injected slice will never contain a `nil` value: `nil` components are discarded.
 If no component is found, the injected slice is empty.
-This feature can useful to implement an optional injection.
+This feature can be useful to implement an optional injection.

 #### Scopes: Default, Core and Testing